Esther Raziel-Naor: Early life

-Raziel was born in Smarhoń (now in Hrodna Voblast, Belarus) in 1911, a year after her brother, David.
+Raziel was born in Smarhon (now in Grodno Region, Belarus) in 1911, a year after her brother, David.
 Her household spoke Hebrew, as her parents refused to speak the more common Yiddish.
 In 1914, her family immigrated to Eretz Israel, after her father was offered a Hebrew teacher’s position at the “Tachmoni” school in Tel Aviv.
 However, when World War I began, the family was deported by the Ottomans, along with other Russian nationals, to Egypt.
 She moved back to Russia and returned to Palestine in 1923, after an 8-year absence.

 In 1932, she joined Betar and organized the "National Cells."
 In 1935, she completed the Levinsky Teachers Seminary in Tel Aviv and moved to Jerusalem to work as a teacher, but was fired after being caught wearing a Betar insignia.
 She returned to Tel Aviv and took a "Lieutenants" course.

 Irgun activity

 In 1936, as the Arab Revolt began, she joined her brother in the Irgun.
 She took a first aid course and in August she took part in a reprisal.
-In 1939 she became the first broadcaster of the Irgun's underground radio station, Kol Zion Halohemet, as well as a writer for Hamashkif, its newspaper.
+In 1939, she became the first broadcaster of the Irgun's underground radio station, Kol Zion Halohemet, as well as a writer for Hamashkif, its newspaper.
 In 1943 she was selected to be a member of the Irgun's command structure.

 On March 4, 1944, the police raided her parents' house and found the radio transmitter.
 She was arrested along with her husband, Yehuda Naor, and was jailed in Bethlehem (Yehuda was taken to Acre and later deported to Africa, where he stayed for four and a half years, until the establishment of the State of Israel).
+While in prison, Naor went on a hunger strike to force the British to provide kosher food for Jewish prisoners.
 She was pregnant at the time of her arrest and on August 18, 1944, after a seven-month internment, she was released and gave birth shortly after.
 She was placed under house arrest and was frequently investigated.

-On July 22, 1946, following the King David Hotel bombing, she was once again arrested and was sent to the Latrun detention camp, where she remained for several weeks.
-After her release she remained under strict surveillance and was prevented from continuing her underground activity.
+On July 22, 1946, following the King David Hotel bombing, she was once again arrested and sent to the Latrun detention camp, where she remained for several weeks.
+After her release, she remained under strict surveillance and was prevented from continuing her underground activity.